Iraqi Revolt: The fight in Najaf

 A force from the Bani Hassan clan took control of the Kifl region south of Hilla, calling on the occupying authorities to send a large force called Bertil.
 Orders were issued to shoot at them when the revolutionaries appeared.
 The revolutionaries inferred the location of the force; they tried to crawl over them.
 The British forces suffered heavy losses, after which they issued orders to withdraw.

 One of the results of that battle was the evacuation of the British from many regions in Musayyib and Hindi and the joining of the clans of Daghara and Afaf, and the liberation of the rest of the surrounding areas.
 The rebel clans advanced toward the Tahmaziyya, and in the meantime, the Bani Hassan tribe managed to liberate the region of Toureej without resistance.
 The rebel tribes were headed by Umran Saadoun al-Abbasi.
 The revolutionaries were subjected to bombing by British aircraft and other types of weapons.
 The masses of the rebel clans headed to the Siddat al-Hindi.
-The British military commander considered this a threat to Baghdad, especially after the rebels attacked the railway from Hilla to Baghdad and Bani Hassan drowned the British battleship Firefly in the Euphrates.
+The British military commander considered this a threat to Baghdad, especially after the rebels attacked the railway from Hilla to Baghdad and Bani Hassan sank the gunboat HMS Firefly in the Euphrates.